-- 10.04 Foreman rate shall be two dollars (\$2.00) per hour above applicable base Journeyman rate.
-General Foreman rate shall be three dollars (\$3.00) per hour above applicable Journeyman rate. - 10.05 Employees who are included in an "on call" rotation schedule shall be paid an additional seventy-five cents (\$0.75) for all hours worked. - 10.06 Wages owing an Employee shall be paid on Thursday of each week on the job site not later than 2:30 p.m.
-The cheque or pay envelope shall show the gross, the net, all sources of income, i.e., regular hours, premiums, overtime, vacation pay, board, travel allowances, etc., and all deductions, i.e. income tax, CPP, EI, dues, etc., for the pay period.
+For Industrial work the Foreman rate shall be three dollars (\$3.00) per hour above applicable base Journeyman rate.
+General Foreman rate shall be four dollars (\$4.00) per hour above applicable Journeyman rate.

+10.05 Employees who are included in an "on call" rotation schedule shall be paid anadditional seventy-five cents (\$0.75) for all hours worked.

+10.06 Wages owing an Employee shall be paid on Thursday of each week on the job site not later than 2:30 p.m.
+Payroll statement shall show the gross, the net, all sources of income, i.e., regular hours, premiums, overtime, vacation pay, board, travel allowances, etc., and all deductions, i.e., income tax, CPP, El, dues, etc., for the payperiod.